SmartNotebook, hello old friend!

 I observed many student teachers this school year and noticed a common theme.
 A lot of them were using SmartNotebook.
-It surprised me when I saw an interactive whiteboard that was, well, interactive!
-There were students writing, drawing, dragging, and dropping content on the board.
-The interactive whiteboard was used in engaging ways, rather than simply as a fancy and expensive projector screen.
+It surprised me when I saw an interactive whiteboard that was interactive!
+Students were writing, drawing, dragging, and dropping content on the board.
+The interactive whiteboard was used in engaging ways rather than simply as a fancy and expensive projector screen.

-Truth be told, I was skeptical when I first saw this tool in action.
-It has been a hot minute since I downloaded SmartNotebook and I wasn’t sure about showing it to my future teachers today in class.
+I was skeptical when I first saw this tool in action.
+It has been a hot minute since I downloaded SmartNotebook, and I wasn't sure about showing it to my future teachers today in class.
 I used it when I was a teacher.
 As soon as we downloaded the software, it looked the same as the version I used with my K-12 students.
 You can download the software here (free trial of smart notebook).

 Math features - rulers, protractors, and a compass!
 Perfect for showing students how to use measuring tools.
 You can also digitally measure items on the board.

-Shading tool - Fantastic way to cover up content on the screen.
+The shading tool - is a fantastic way to cover up content on the screen.
 You can adjust the shade horizontally or vertically.
-It can be used to cover up the answer to a question, reveal instructions, or step by step through a multi-step problem.
+You can use it to cover up the answer to a question, reveal instructions, or step by step through a multi-step problem.
 The possibilities are endless!

 There are fun backgrounds you can add to your document.
-A favorite of mine is a handwriting background students can use with the pen feature to write their names.
+My favorite is a handwriting background students can use with the pen feature to write their names.
 I also love the seasonal backgrounds. 💡 Adding some sprinkles to your presentations is as simple as creating backgrounds in Canva and attaching them to your notebook file.

 Okay, I know this isn't too exciting, but you can add a table to your slide.
 An instructor was using this feature for non-instructional purposes.
-On the screen, she displayed a table with the lunch choices in each column.
+She displayed a table with the lunch choices in each column on the screen.
 She then displayed each student's name as a text box off to the side of the table.
 Students were expected to drag their names from the side of the table to the lunch table when they came into class.
 It was a sneaky way to take attendance!
 Your students can help you complete two non-instructional tasks at the same time!
 Yay!